 NACL has adopted this philosophy for several years now, and we are in the process of training all staff in Person Centered Thinking.
 We typically hold two days of training twice a year, so that new employees will have the opportunity to attend.

 "Training in Person Centered Planning is training in a way of thinking as much as it is a way of developing a plan."

 (Michael W. Smull and Helen Sanderson, June 2005)

 We are very excited to be promoting a Person Centered Thinking culture at NACL.
 For more information about this initiative, please contact any of our in-house trainers:

-Barb Barry, Community Inclusion/Employment Services Manager
+Barb Barry, Person Centered Practices/Employment Services Manager

 (250) 741-0224, ext.
 233